galaxyproject/galaxy-hub/src/user-defined-toolbox-filters/index.md

 title: User Defined Toolbox Filters
 highlight: true
 ---
-This feature is available as of the November 2013 Galaxy distribution, being originally incorporated from Pull Request [#179](https://bitbucket.org/galaxy/galaxy-central/pull-request/179/implement-the-ability-to-change-the-tool)

 [ToolBox](/src/ToolBox/index.md) filters can be applied by an admin and/or by an user dynamically to filter the large list of tools.